 - Tile layers

 Tile layers are published from maps in ArcGIS Pro.
-Publishing a tile layer creates a cached map service on the portal's hosting server and a tile layer item in your portal.
-The tile caches are stored on the hosting server in the same way as when you publish a tile package or service definition file in the portal website.
+Publishing a tile layer creates a cached map service on the portal's hosting server and a tile layer item in your organization.
+The tile caches are stored on the hosting server in the same way as when you publish a tile package or service definition file in the portal.
 See Author a web map in the ArcGIS Pro help for information on publishing maps and layers as tile layers.

 - Scene layers

-When you share a scene layer from ArcGIS Pro, both a hosted scene layer and a feature layer are created in your portal.
-The scene service is always on the hosting server and the scene cache is stored in the tile cache data store in the same way as when you publish a scene layer package in the portal website.
+When you share a scene layer from ArcGIS Pro, both a hosted scene layer and a feature layer are created in your organization.
+The scene service is always on the hosting server and the scene cache is stored in the tile cache data store in the same way as when you publish a scene layer package in the portal.
 However, you decide whether the associated feature layer references registered data or the data is copied to the relational ArcGIS Data Store.

 When you publish a feature layer in ArcGIS Pro, you have a choice of where to store the data.
 If you choose Copy all data when publishing, data is copied to the relational ArcGIS Data Store.